Get your solid waste management questions answered here!

 Household Hazardous Waste

-Substances with labels that say CAUSTIC, TOXIC, CORROSIVE, POISON, FLAMMABLE, DANGER, WARNING, CAUTION, USE IN AN OPEN ENVIRONMENT are generally classified as hazardous waste and should be disposed of at household hazardous waste collection events scheduled at three different locations during warmer months of the year.
+Substances with labels that say CAUSTIC, TOXIC, CORROSIVE, POISON, FLAMMABLE, DANGER, WARNING, CAUTION, USE IN AN OPEN ENVIRONMENT are generally classified as hazardous waste and should be disposed of at the Household Hazardous Waste Collection Facility at the Bennington Transfer Station.

 Special recycling programs through Extended Producer Responsibility have been designed to keep certain hazardous items from being disposed of in landfills.
 The following items are recyclable but NOT in your mixed recycling bin: